Boating Accidents Attorney in Houston, Texas

-Boating and Water sport activities are both adrenaline pumping and fraught with unique dangers.
+Boating and Water sports activities are both adrenaline-pumping and fraught with unique dangers.
 There is always the risk of drowning.
-When a water related accident occurs, a thorough investigation and evaluation of its cause(s) by an experienced legal team is always the best way to proceed.
+When a water-related accident occurs, a thorough investigation and evaluation of its cause(s) by an experienced legal team is always the best way to proceed.
 Complex legal and safety issues may be involved.
 Like other types of accident cases, no one formula can be applied but legal and factual issues should be thoroughly considered, investigated and resolved.

 Legal claims involving water accidents can involve complex legal and technical issues.

 The following are a few important legal, factual and evidentiary matters that should be considered when evaluating a claim.

 What was the specific activity being performed?

 Was it age appropriate for the person involved?

 Was the activity private in nature or was it business-related?

 Was the activity part of a commercial rental business?

 Were operators trained in lifesaving techniques, such as CPR?